 Open Graph Tags For Your Blog

 Open graph tags are a blogger’s best defense.
 Social media optimization has become paramount to the success of bloggers due to the effects of Google’s algorithm changes.
-Penguin and Panda reduced the currency of links.

 While still important, they don’t have the same value for SEO.
 Bloggers need to take a proactive stance to prepare themselves for future changes or they will always find themselves at the whims of others.

 SO, learning to optimize your social presence is important!
 Leverage every asset that you have to do more for you.
 Don’t leave things to chance.

 SO, learning to optimize your social presence is important!
 Leverage every asset that you have to do more for you. #socialmedia Click To Tweet